Loom Hero Image

 The Planning

-Some digital assets that I feel are valuable are not legally binded in a will.
+Some digital assets that are valuable to me, are not legally binding in a will.

 Preventative planning aids in harm reduction for the grieving.